brandonchaffee/arbitria/docs/intro.rst

 Statutory Voting
 ~~~~~~~~~~~~~~~~
 In order to establish a fair and equitable methodology for voting on prospective
-proposals and modifications, the use of statutory voting rights are establish
+proposals and modifications, the use of statutory voting rights are established
 within Arbitria.
 Statutory voting involves a voting rights structure in which an
 entity's particular number of voting rights is equal to that entity's
 respective stake of the underlying organization.